Skip to main content

 Working closely with NCSES and NSF staff, NORC developed a data sharing agreement while documenting and highlighting the required considerations of developing such an agreement specifically between a statistical agency and its parent agency.
 As part of developing the agreement, a process flow was created to present a suggested infrastructure that identifies responsibilities for data ownership, storage, processing, and linking.
 This infrastructure ensures the ability to conduct PPRL to link sources without ever exchanging direct personally identifiable information (PII).

-NORC also considered both open-source and commercial PPRL software options to identify the types of considerations and precautions that should be taken when selecting a software for linkage such as strengths or limitations in the capabilities of a particular software based on the available PII in source data.
+NORC also considered both open-source and commercial PPRL software options to identify the types of considerations and precautions that should be taken when selecting software for linkage activities such as strengths or limitations in the capabilities of a particular software based on the available PII in source data.

 Result